Naitron-oss/Street-fighter/README.md

 ### Overview

-I have created a HTML/CSS Word Guess Browser Game that uses JavaScript to compose the logic and jQuery for DOM manipulation.
+I have created a HTML/CSS RPG Street Fighter style Browser Game that uses JavaScript to compose the logic and jQuery for DOM manipulation.

 ### Before You Begin